-It's a court case that dominated headlines at the time; the murder of British exchange student Meredith Kercher in Perugia, Italy with the courts initially finding her housemate Amanda Knox and her boyfriend Raffaele Sollecito guilty of the heinous crime.
+It was a case that dominated headlines: the murder of British exchange student Meredith Kercher in Perugia, Italy with the courts initially finding her housemate Amanda Knox (and her boyfriend Raffaele Sollecito) guilty of the heinous crime.

 After a brief hiatus from public life, Knox returned to the spotlight in 2016 to recount her fight for justice in the Netflix documentary Amanda Knox.

-Now, Knox's story will be retold in the hotly-anticipated Disney Plus drama The Twisted Tale of Amanda Knox, with the eight-part series allowing Knox to reclaim the narrative that was stolen from her.
+Knox's story was also retold in the Disney+ drama The Twisted Tale of Amanda Knox, with the eight-part series allowing Knox to reclaim the narrative that she says was stolen from her.
 Nine Perfect Strangers star Grace Van Patten plays Knox, with the real Knox also serving as executive producer.

 After finishing her undergraduate degree in creative writing at the University of Washington, Knox wrote a memoir about her fight for justice in 2013 titled Waiting to Be Heard, which became an instant bestseller.